4th-earth/site-fourth-earth/content-lore/public/things/content.md

 The standard issue goggles are made of a single sheet of Biofabricated Glass framed in Biofabricated Aluminum.
 The lens is designed to be hidden from view of the wearer as much as possible; extending from one temple to the other and from above the eyebrows to below the cheekbones.
 A 50 millimeter wide, adjustable strap made of Biofabricated Cloth secures the device the wearer.
 Bone conduction speakers are attached to the strap and can also be adjusted.

-Last Ditch allows its citizens to choose an alternative pair goggles made from a modified pair of the standard issue goggles; they’re more glasses than goggles to allow easy removal and storage.
+Last Ditch allows its citizens to choose an alternative pair of goggles made from a modified pair of the standard issue goggles; they’re more glasses than goggles to allow easy removal and storage.
 The lens is reduced in height while maintaining the wraparound width.
 The frame is repurposed to create a larger top frame and temple arms.
 The strap is shortened and attached to the ends of the temple arms; adjustable for a secure fit and can be removed.

 Citizen Goggles facilitate augmented and virtual reality experiences.
 They are the primary communication and transaction technology of Fourth Earth.